Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 **This is automatically done for the Sitefinity .NET Core Renderer projects**

 ## The SdkItem class and ISdkItem interface
-The **SdkItem** class is the base class for working with hthe **IRestClient** interface and Sitefinity content.
+The **SdkItem** class is the base class for working with the **IRestClient** interface and Sitefinity content.
 It holds the following signature:
 ``` C#

 /// <summary>